lmolkova/semantic-conventions/docs/registry/attributes/exception.md

 ## Exception Attributes

-This document defines the shared attributes used to report a single exception associated with a span or log.

 | Attribute | Type | Description | Examples | Stability |
 |---|---|---|---|---|
 | <a id="exception-message" href="#exception-message">`exception.message`</a> | string | The exception message. | `Division by zero`; `Can't convert 'int' object to str implicitly` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |